-Two Chairs provides a mental health service consultation, psychotherapy, and other mental health services.
-Our role is to help identify appropriate care, recommend a provider and a type of therapy that we think may be a good fit for you, and provide ongoing care.
-The Consult Appointment helps us evaluate whether Two Chairs is right for you; if we determine that Two Chairs is not the most appropriate treatment option for you at this time, we will make a quality referral to an outside provider/organization.
+Two Chairs provides mental health service consultation, psychotherapy, and other mental health services.
+Our role is to help identify the appropriate type of care for you, recommend a clinician we think may be a good fit for you, and provide ongoing outpatient care.
+If we determine that Two Chairs is not the most appropriate treatment option for you at this time based on your needs and our services, we will make quality referrals to outside providers/organizations.

 If you’d like a copy of these policies, please reach out to [email protected]